Jay-Karia/wherewasi/README.md

 ### Chrome Web Store

-_Currently the extension is not uploaded to Web Store_
+_Currently the extension is in review and not yet available on Web Store_

 ### Manual